awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 **Note**
 CloudTrail only captures calls to the [configuration API](es-configuration-api.md), such as `CreateElasticsearchDomain` and `GetUpgradeStatus`, not the [Elasticsearch APIs](aes-supported-es-operations.md), such as `_search` and `_bulk`\.

-The captured calls include calls from the Amazon ES console, CLI, or SDKs\.
+The captured calls include calls from the Amazon ES console, AWS CLI, or an AWS SDK\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ES\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine the request that was made to Amazon ES, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.